Splynx High Availability setup

 - all servers must be in the same network

 - two network interface controllers for each server (one for Ceph)

 Figure 1.
 Network diagram

-Hostname and IP Address must be different on different nodes
+The Hostname and IP Address must be different for all the different nodes

 After the installation process has completed – remove the Proxmox CD or Flash drive

-Disable the enterprise repository that is configured by default, add the no-subscription repository.
+Disable the enterprise repository that is configured by default, and add the no-subscription repository.